eizedev/AirConnect-Synology/README.md

     - This is a symlink of `/volume1/@appstore/AirConnect/log/airconnect.log`
   - You can open it using the Synology **FileStation** by navigating to `airconnect` - `log`
     - You can also open it after login with ssh to your NAS/Router: `sudo /usr/syno/bin/synopkg log AirConnect`
-    - or by using a command line utility like
+    - or by using a command-line utility like
       - **more** (`more /volume1/airconnect/log/airconnect`)
       - **tail** (`tail -100 /volume1/airconnect/log/airconnect`)
     - If you get a `permission denied`, you should use the full path, f.e. `more /volume1/@appstore/AirConnect/log/airconnect.log`